krynv/feature-rich-graphql-express-server/README.md

 #### Update user

 > **NOTE**: To use this mutation, the user is required to `signIn` with a valid account.
-It will update this user's username
+It will update this user's username.

 ```graphql
 mutation {